Nýdek

 Nýdek (Nydek, Niedek) is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
-It has about 2,100 inhabitants.
+It has about 2,000 inhabitants.
+Nýdek is located in the Silesian Beskids mountain range, near the border with Poland.
 The municipality has a significant Polish minority.

 Etymology

 The name of Nýdek was probably derived from the personal name Nidek.